Ukrainian Sich Riflemen: Scope

 The unit was formed in August 1914 on the initiative of the Supreme Ukrainian Council.
 It was composed of members of different Ukrainian paramilitary organizations in Galicia, led by Frank Schott, and participated in hostilities on the Russian front.
 After World War I, with Austria's disintegration, the unit became the regular military unit of the West Ukrainian People's Republic.
-During German and Austrian occupation of eastern (Russian) Ukraine in 1918 the unit was stationed in southern Ukraine.
+During German and Austrian occupation of Ukraine in 1918 the unit was stationed in southern Ukraine.
 Former unit soldiers participated in the formation of Sich Riflemen, a military unit of the Ukrainian People's Republic.
 In 1919 the Ukrainian Sich Riflemen expanded into the Ukrainian Galician Army (Українська Галицька Армія).
 They participated in the Polish–Ukrainian War around Lviv and suffered heavy losses.
 On May 2, 1920, the unit was disbanded.

 Origins and formation

 A number of Ukrainian youth organizations formed in Galicia as early as 1894, the result of the growing national consciousness among Ukrainians in Galicia.
-In 1900, a sports/firefighting organization Sich was founded by a lawyer and social activist Kyrylo Tryliovs'kyi in Sniatyn (today's Ivano-Frankivsk Oblast), which rejuvenated the ideas of Cossack Zaporozhian Sich to foster the national patriotism among the young generation.
-Alongside these organizations, forming all across Galicia, parallel sports/firefighting organizations (Sokil) (Falcon) were also springing up.
+In 1900, a sports/firefighting organization Sich was founded by a lawyer and social activist Kyrylo Tryliovs'kyi in Sniatyn (today's Ivano-Frankivsk Oblast), which rejuvenated the ideas of Cossack Zaporozhian Sich to foster patriotism among the young.
+Alongside these organizations, forming all across Galicia, parallel sports/firefighting organizations Sokil (Falcon) were also springing up.
 By 1912, many smaller Sich companies appeared in numerous Ukrainian communities.
 Along with these youth organizations, a Women's Organizational Committee was set up to train nurses.
 The Ukrainian Sich Union coordinated the activities of all local Sich companies and printed its own newspaper, "The Sich News".
 By the start of the First World War there were at least 2000 such organizations in Galicia and Bukovina.

-In 1911, a philosophy student from Lviv, Ivan Chmola, organized a secret paramilitary group, composed of young men and women from Lviv University, Academic Gymnasium, and other local schools.
+In 1911, a philosophy student from Lviv, Ivan Chmola, organized a secret paramilitary group of young men and women from Lviv University, Academic Gymnasium, and other local schools.
 These enthusiasts learned how to use firearms, prepared military manuals, translated military terminology and lobbied the Austrian authorities to legalize the Ukrainian paramilitary organizations.
-They were greatly influenced by the similar Polish paramilitary organizations, such as Związek Strzelecki, that were quite numerous, well-organized and — unlike the Ukrainian organizations — legal.
+They were greatly influenced by the similar Polish paramilitary organizations, such as Związek Strzelecki, which were numerous, well-organized and — unlike the Ukrainian organizations — legal.
 This group later published its own newspaper, "Vidhuk", and continued to organize Lviv's Ukrainian youth.
 However, several attempts to legalize it were blocked by the local authorities, who were mostly Poles.